 Thank you for visiting!

-I am a research fellow at the Institute of African Affairs at GIGA German Institute of Global and Area Studies.
-Previously, I held a postdoc position at University of Oxford.
+I am the Head of the Research Area International Security, Peace and Conflict at the University of Zurich.
+Previously, I held a postdoc positions at the GIGA German Institute of Global and Area Studies and the University of Oxford.
 In October 2017, I obtained my PhD at University College London.
-I also worked as teaching and research fellow at the Chair for Political Science IV at the University of Mannheim, where I also my M.A. and B.A. degrees.
+I also worked as teaching and research fellow at the Chair for Political Science IV at the University of Mannheim, where I obtained my M.A. and B.A. degrees.

 I spend a lot of time thinking about how to accurately measure what UN peace operation do on the ground.
 My paper on UN peacekeepers’ activities was awarded the 2016 Cedric Smith Prize (given every year by the Conflict Research Society) and the 2017 Dina Zinnes Award (given every year by the Scientific Study of International Processes Section of the International Studies Association).
-As recipient of the UCL Graduate Scholarship for Cross-Disciplinary Training, I developed a novel dataset on UN peacekeeping activities in Côte d’Ivoire using computer-assisted analysis.
-My first single-authored article on international election monitoring appeared 2016 in the Journal of Peace Research.
+My work on studying peacekeepers’ activities has been funded by the Folke Bernadotte Academy and the Swedish Research Council.